 CALIFORNIA DEPARTMENT OF AGING

 Administers programs that serve older adults, adults with disabilities, family caregivers, and residents in long-term care facilities throughout the State.
 These services are provided locally by the Area Agencies on Aging (AAA), Medi-Cal Community Based Adult Services (CBAS) centers, or other contracted agencies. available to those over 60 years of age, regardless of income level.

-JEWISH FAMILY SERVICE OF LOS ANGELES
+JEWISH FAMILY SERVICE LA

 MEALS ON WHEELS